Tap or hover over a picture to see a caption

 My original concept for the right-hand panel of Lillies was to have an unruly bramble take over the window, breaking the border, and becoming increasingly less stylised from left-to-right.
 However, this approach turned out to be a bit too radical.

 This was a commission for an Edwardian house in Warrington.
 The colours and style echo existing glass in the house.
+The panels appear side-by-side above double doors.

 Though revered as an occultist, Aleister Crowley was also a poet, a world-class chess player and a pioneering mountaineer.
 While certainly manipulative, sexually omnivorous and a prolific drug user, his reputation as the personification of evil was entirely unjustified.
 He died, penniless, in Hastings in 1947.